typefacedesign/document-driven-typedesign/UserJourney.md

 	* Add 1 or more existing Fonts to a Font Family
 	* Remove an existing Font from a Font Family
 * Previewing Font Families
+	* Browsing Font Families
+	* Searching Font Families
+	* Selecting 1 Font Family
+	* Selecting 2 Font Families
+	* Deselect a Font Family (1 Font Family Selected)
-	* Choosing a Font Family
+	* Deselect a Font Family (2 Font Families Selected)
 * Comparing Font Families
-	* Adding a Font Family
-	* Removing a Font Family
+	* Entering Comparison Mode
+	* Leaving Comparison Mode
 * Testing Font Families
 	* Starting a new Test
 	* Answering a Segment's Questions
 	* Skipping a Question
 	* Skipping a Section
-	* Ignore a Question
+	* Ignoring a Question
-	* Ignore a Section
+	* Ignoring a Section
 	* Continuing a Test
 	* Completing a Test
 	* Repeating a Test
+	* Answering an Ignored Question
-	* Include an Ignored Question or Section
+	* Answering an Ignored Section
 	* Results
 		* View (Directly after testing)
 		* View (Any time after testing)
-		* Share
+		* Download

 ------